Strategery Wall Rock Climbing

 |

-6/18/25: USFS has been monitoring Lime Canyon for nesting peregrine falcons, and a pair has established a nest.
-The active nest site is found in the “Endless Wall & Magic Forest areas.
+6/18/25: USFS monitored LC for nesting peregrine falcons, & a pair established a nest.
+The active nest site is in the “Endless Wall & Magic Forest areas.
 They request not climbing there.

 2023: the nesting peregrine falcon pair at Lime CC are in full swing & a temporary area closure surrounding the nest was now in effect until 8/1/23 or rescinded earlier.
-Information is posted at the site.
-Climbing is not affected at other areas in Lime CC as a result of this temporary area closure, including at Endless Wall in the Jellystone & the north end of the canyon.
-Specific to the Endless Wall, the closure begins about 75' R of Fruit of the Linen extends about 2000' up the main canyon to a point about 180' north of the overhead powerline.
+Info is posted at the site.
+Climbing is not affected at other areas in Lime CC as a result of this temporary closure, incl. at Endless Wall in the Jellystone & the N end of the canyon.
+Specific to the Endless Wall, the closure begins about 75' R of Fruit of the Linen extends about 2000' up the canyon to a point about 180' N of the overhead powerline.

-In 2022: the closure ended.
-During monitoring, a tech saw no falcons/young on the cliffs or nesting area seen earlier that season.
+In 2022: closure ended.
+During monitoring, a tech saw no falcons/young on the cliffs or nesting area seen earlier.
 An adult flew around the main canyon & was calling.
-The young were able to fly, & the family was in the area but not nest dependent.
+The young were able to fly, & the family was in the area but not nest-dependent.

-In 2022: from P. Nyland - the peregrine falcons returned in 2022 to nest in Jellystone, Lime CC.
-Thus, White River NF closed the area depicted in the attached Forest Order, effective 6/9-8/1/22.
+In 2022: from P. Nyland - the falcons returned in 2022 to nest in Jellystone, Lime CC.
+Thus, White River NF closed the area depicted in the attached Forest Order, 6/9-8/1/22.

 2 peregrine falcons nested here in 2020 during a similar closure.
 In 2021, falcons did not nest in this area & a closure ended.

-The closed area includes the cliff faces, cliff tops, climbing routes, & access routes to Magic Forest & Endless Wall.
-The cliff tops were in the closure, b/c we saw peregrines perched there.
+The closed area includes the cliff faces, cliff tops, routes, & access routes to Magic Forest & Endless Wall.
+The cliff tops were in the closure, b/c peregrines perched there.
 Closure info is posted at the start of the access from FR 400.
 Closure ended Aug.
 1.

 Older: as of 6/20/21, after speaking with P. Nyland, NF Biologist, the study to date showed no evidence of nesting.
 As a result, the NF anticipated no raptor nesting closures.
 If evidence of raptor nesting is found, the situation could change, but for now Lime CC & the nearby areas are open.

-It is our intent to protect the area surrounding the nest site using science-based peregrine falcon information & monitoring.
+Our intent is to protect the area of the nest site using science-based peregrine falcon information & monitoring.
 As possible, the restriction may allow for climbing & other human presence where this does not interfere with local peregrine falcons to nest, lay eggs, & rear young.
-As possible, the area to be restricted would immediately surrounding the nest site & adjusted in location if the birds shift their nest site during the 5 year restriction period.
+As possible, the area to be restricted would immediately surrounding the nest site & adjusted in location if the birds shift their nest site during the 5 yr restriction period.
 The proposed Special Order would be lifted on or before Aug.
 1, depending on the status of the nest & the peregrine falcons present, & the Special Order would remain in effect until rescinded or until 8/1/25, whichever event occurs first.

 How to comment: